 - Missouri Landlords' Responsibilities: Landlords also must disclose to prospective tenants what they are responsible for.

 - Name and Addresses: Landlords are required to provide the tenant with their name and address.

 Missouri Tenant Rights & Responsibilities

-Under the statewide landlord-tenant law, Columbia tenants have the right to:
+Under statewide landlord-tenant laws, Columbia, MO tenants have the legal right to:

-- Receive notification when the landlord is looking to change a term of the lease agreement.
+- Receive notice when the property owner is looking to change a term of the lease agreement.

 - Live in a property that meets Missouri habitability laws.

 - Receive written notice when the landlord is looking to enter the premises to make needed or requested repairs.

 - Have requested repairs made within a reasonable amount of time.